nuxt/docs/en/api/configuration-generate.md

 ---
-title: Configuration GENERATE
+title: "API: The generate Property"
+description: Documentation is coming soon.
 ---

-# Generate
+# The generate Property

 > Documentation is coming soon